webstack-builders/webstackbuilders.com/docs/TYPESCRIPT.md

 ```

 `outDir` in `tsconfig.json` should be set to the same location defined in the `main` field in `package.json`.

+## Javascript Files

+Configuration options `allowJs` and `checkJs` both default to false.
+They are enabled in the Gatsby config so that JSDoc-style type annotations can be used in the `gatsby-*.js` config files.
+[Documentation](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html)

 ## Typing React components using GraphQL